Katpadi Junction railway station: Trains

 Nearly 259 trains halt at this junction.
 Katpadi junction is the railway station in Tamil Nadu, where highest number of trains stop.
 Major commuters to Katpadi station are people who travel to Vellore Golden Temple, CMC Hospital and VIT University.
 On an average it serves approximately 18,000 passengers daily, with 11 originating trains and 67 passing.
-Three Shatabdi Expresses (Chennai–Coimbatore, Chennai–Bangalore and Chennai–Mysore), one Vande Bharat Express(Chennai-Mysuru), and one Double Decker Express (Chennai–Bangalore) have halts here.
+Three Shatabdi Expresses (Chennai–Coimbatore, Chennai–Bangalore and Chennai–Mysore), two Vande Bharat Express(Chennai-Mysuru), and one Double Decker Express (Chennai–Bangalore) have halts here.

+Projects and development

+It is one of the 73 stations in Tamil Nadu to be named for upgradation under Amrit Bharat Station Scheme of Indian Railways.